4 Points On The Dangers Of Pressure Sore Injuries

 Stage Two Pressure Sores

 This stage is when the skin around the sores breaks open to form a painful ulcer.
 At this stage, the sore deepens into the skin and can look like a scrape, blister, or crater.
 At this stage it is likely for the skin to have no further repair or even to die.

 Stage Three Pressure Sores

 In this stage, the sore gets worse as it moves into the soft tissue underneath the skin forming a small crater.

 Stage Four Pressure Sores

 Stage four is the most serious one.
 This is when a pressure sore is so deep that it reaches into muscle and bone, causing irreversible harm.
 In most cases, the person may not even feel the pain because the tissue in an area has been so badly damaged.

 Holding Caregivers Accountable for Pressure Sores

 With proper caregiving, pressure sores should ideally never develop and should never progress to stage 3 or greater.
 Seniors should be rotated or helped to move frequently by nursing home staff or other caregivers to avoid staying in the same place for too long.
 Special pressure-reducing furniture and equipment are often used as well to try to fight the development of pressure sores.

 Once these sores begin to form, nursing home staff or caregivers should seek prompt medical attention for a senior to stop the progression of the bedsores.
-A failure to either prevent bedsores or secure medical aid can be clear signs of negligence that could result in civil liability.
+A failure to either prevent bedsores or secure medical aid can be a clear sign of negligence that could result in civil liability.
 Cogburn Law should be consulted for help in pursuing a civil action for damages resulting from a caregiver and nursing home’s lapse of reasonable care that caused the advanced pressure sores to develop.
 Also, if you ever signed a pre-dispute arbitration agreement before admitting your loved one in the nursing home, holding the caregivers accountable could be more difficult, but we can help you.

 Filing A Claim Over Pressure Sore Injuries